On this day, Luke Priddis enters the '300 Club' and a Hall of Fame winger, who played for both South and North Sydney, was born.

 St George Illawarra hooker Luke Priddis becomes the 14th player in the history of the premiership to play 300 games, when he helps the Dragons to a 19-6 defeat of the Gold Coast at Skilled Park.
 It was Priddis' 14th and last season of first grade.
 He had won the Clive Churchill Medal and premiership with the Panthers in 2003 and was a member of the 2000 Broncos premiership-wining team.

-Newcastle field three sets of brothers in their line-up for a Round 7 clash against Brisbane.
+Newcastle field three sets of brothers in their line-up for a round seven clash against Brisbane.
 Daniel and Jacob Saifiti, Sione and Pat Mata’utia and Tariq and Korbin Sims all play in the match at Hunter Stadium.
 It is the first time since 1994 when Darren and Jason Smith, Steven and Glen Hughes, and Ben and Simon Gillies played in a game for Canterbury that three sets of brothers have appeared together.

 This article contains information from the official records of NRL historian David Middleton.